PAIDNetwork/Protocol/README.md

 A Smart Agreements is build using the Verifiable Credentials, and contains:

 - A set of one more `Prerequisites` (see Attestations)
-- A set of Agreement `Conditions`, which can be DOM tagged (see Solido EVM Forms)
+- A set of Agreement `Conditions`, which can be DOM tagged (see JSON Schema and Meta transacciones)
 - A set of resolutions which are mapped to a court and dispute Smart Contracts representing a DAO like construct.

 A `PAID Smart Agreement` is then based of a root JSON Schema and inherited schemas, these specific for each industry.